The most important pointers I can give you:

 4)Eat small meals and drink frequently-

-Many people with dysautonomia suffer episodes after eating, cutting down on intake at any one given time will help with this.
+Many people with dysautonomia suffer episodes after eating, cutting down on intake at any one given time will help with

 We are also prone to dehydrating, and need to keep our fluid intake up (this also helps somewhat with blood volume).